Our frequently asked questions are split into sections to help you quickly find the answer to common questions we receive.

-Currently, each account is limited to six backorders at any one time.
+Currently, each account is limited to five backorders at any one time.
 We regularly review this number.

-You can increase the number of backorders allowed by purchasing bulk payment credits in advance, or by subscribing to our droplist service.
+You can increase the number of backorders by purchasing payment credits in advance, or by subscribing to our drop list service.

 Polling is when we start continuously monitoring the domain name on the day we expect it to become available.

-Bookings can be cancelled at any point until polling begins.
-Once we start polling a domain, you cannot cancel a booking.
+Backorders can be cancelled at any point until polling begins.
+Once we start polling a domain, you cannot cancel a backorder.

 If your domain name does not become available on the day we expect it to, we will continue to poll the domain name at regular intervals.